danBhentschel/techio-linux-fs-101-blockdevice/markdowns/02_lesson/01_discovering.md

 # Discovering block devices
 The block devices on a system can be discovered with the `lsblk` command.
-Try it in the VM to the right.
+Try it in the VM below.
 Type `lsblk` at the command prompt and then press Enter.

 > **NOTE:** Start the VM by clicking **RUN**.
 Wait for it to boot up.
 It might take a while.
 Once it boots, you can login with the username _techio_.
 There is no password needed.
 The VM will only run for 10 minutes.
 You can restart it by clicking **RUN** again if you go over the 10 minute limit.